japila-books/kafka-streams-internals/docs/InternalTopologyBuilder.md

 List<Set<String>> copartitionSourceGroups
 ```

-`InternalTopologyBuilder` defines `copartitionSourceGroups` internal registry for groups of source processors that need to be co-partitioned.
+`InternalTopologyBuilder` defines `copartitionSourceGroups` internal registry of groups of source processors that need to be co-partitioned.

 A new entry is added when: